Tax system of Ukraine: corporate income tax and simplified tax system

 Simplified tax system in Ukraine

-It should be noted that in addition to the general tax system providing for the payment of all taxes and duties established by law, businesses in Ukraine can also benefit from a the simplified tax system in Ukraine intended to facilitate the development of small and medium-sized enterprises, since it significantly simplifies the procedure for paying taxes and declaring income.
+It should be noted that in addition to the general tax system providing for the payment of all taxes and duties established by law, businesses in Ukraine can also benefit from the simplified tax system in Ukraine intended to facilitate the development of small and medium-sized enterprises, since it significantly simplifies the procedure for paying taxes and declaring income.

 - each individual entity created by split-up or spin-off.
 In this case, it is possible to become a single tax payer from the next year if the agricultural commodity production share for the previous tax year equals to or exceeds 75%;

 - an entity created by transformation.
-In this case, it is possible to become a single tax payer in the year of transformation if the agricultural commodity production share obtained for the previous tax year equals to or exceeds 75%.
+In this case, it is possible to become a single tax payer in the year of transformation if the agricultural commodity production share obtained for the previous tax (reporting) year equals to or exceeds 75%.

 Thus, single tax payers are exempt from the obligation to charge, pay and file the respective tax reports regarding taxes and duties such as corporate income tax, value-added tax, property tax, and partially subsoil use tax.
 Let’s review the conditions of income tax payment in detail.

 Corporate income tax